gmskazi/pdfmc/README.md

 - Autocompletion for the subcommands by hitting tab.
 - After 'pdfmc merge/encrypt' only pdf files and folders will be displayed.
-- If you choose a pdf file as your first choice your second options shouldn't include your first choice.
+- If you choose a pdf file as your first choice your second options shouldn't include your first choice and will only display pdf files.
 - If you add a '-' + tab all the flags will be displayed.

 - To add Completions for zsh: